ursus-maritimus-714/NYT-XWord-EDA-Global-Median-Solver/README.md

 **Figure 1** shows dimensionality reduction via Principal Component Analysis (PCA) of 21 grid, clue and answer-pertinent features obtained from XWord Info.
 This analysis demonstrates that, while puzzles from a given day do indeed aggregate with each other in "puzzle property space", they exist along a continuum (Sunday is separated by PCA1, no doubt in some relation to the larger grid size).
 The overlapping distributions in GMSTs shown in the solve time density plot in **Figure 2** shows a similar phenomenon; namely that while solve difficulty increases as the week progresses, puzzle days of adjacent difficulty have substantially overlapping GMS solve time distributions.

 One contextual notes about the GMS is worth mention upfront.
-Though Matt uses the word "Global" it is highly likely that the sample from which the GMST is pulled per puzzle skews faster than the true population sample.
+Though Matt uses, and I adopt here, the word "Global" it is highly likely that the sample from which the GMST is pulled per puzzle skews faster than the true population sample.
 The main reasons for this are likely that the sample does not contain those who fail to complete a given puzzle (a % that likely increases throuh the week), and that the sample contains only solvers motivated enough by the prospect of improvement to track their progress.
 Bear this is mind, possibly as a way to be gentle on yourself, if comparing your own performance to that of the GMS.

 **Figure 1.
 PCA of Select Grid, Clue and Answer-Pertinent Puzzle Features**
 ![image](https://github.com/ursus-maritimus-714/NYT-XWord-EDA-Global-Median-Solver/assets/90933302/e3dd8622-0d4e-445f-88d1-ecd5eb8347f0)